Edgenesis/killercoda-shifu-demo/shifu-demo/step1/step1.md

 ## Step 1: Configure and Verify Your Kubernetes Cluster
-You'll need a Kubernetes cluster running to use Shifu.
-For your convenience, we've already configured a cluster for you to try.
+You'll need a running Kubernetes cluster to use Shifu.
+In this demo, we'll use the pre-configured Kubernetes cluster from KillerCoda.

 ![step1](../../images/shifu/step1.png)